Summary

 Pricing and Plans

 Anthropic offers Claude Cowork as part of its broader Claude subscription tiers.
-Here is the current pricing structure:
+The current pricing structure is as follows:

 | Plan | Price | Cowork Access | Best For |